-Contractually required employer contributions reported on the Schedule of Pension Contributions to County Employees Retirement Systems of Kentucky Retirement Systems exclude the portion of contributions paid to CERS but allocated to the Insurance Fund of the CERS.
-The insurance contributions are reported on the Schedule of Other Postemployment Benefits Contributions to County Employees Retirement Systems of Kentucky Retirement Systems.
+Contractually required employer contributions reported on the Schedule of Pension Contributions to County Employees Retirement Systems exclude the portion of contributions paid to CERS but allocated to the Insurance Fund of the CERS.
+The insurance contributions are reported on the Schedule of Other Postemployment Benefits Contributions to County Employees Retirement Systems.